AlexKuchik/Taxes/README.md

 ## About The Project

-This project provides complete solution which is built on Clean Architecture.
+This project provides complete solution which is built on Clean Architecture and Onion archhitecture.
 <div align="center">
 <img src="assets/Clean%20Architecture%20Diagram.svg" height=500px >
 </div>